 Here are some comparisons which can help understand “what Access Consciousness is about” and also clarify some misunderstandings.

 Access is a method that you can use to make your life easier.
 Yes, Access is a method.
 It is not an “association”; you cannot become a “member.”
-Its general principle is easy: you are welcome to become involved, and you are welcome to change your mind: That’s why Access has no cancellation policy for its standard seminars.
+Its general principle is easy: you are welcome to become involved, and you are welcome to change your mind.
+That’s why Access Consciousness has no cancellation policy for its standard seminars.
 If you have registered for an event you are allowed to cancel at any time without giving a reason and without paying a cancellation fee.
 That’s it.

 The use of any kind of force would violate this principle – and it would also be self-defeating.
 First, you educate people that they have free choice; and then, you force them to do something?
 That doesn’t make sense.

 Most of the Access Consciousness tools are not new to what standard business and life coaching already know – they are just a little bit different.

 Here are some examples:

 Nonviolent and open to all

 The acknowledgment of other people, having allowance for another person, and being willing to accept the other person the ways he/she is without forcing him or her to take on a certain opinion is also a principle used in the “Nonviolent Communication” introduced by Marschall B. Rosenberg.
 He was an internationally rewarded mediator who used non-violent communication in his daily work.

 Within the Access method, it is consistently pointed out that trying to change another person or trying to impose a certain point of view onto someone else is a form of unkindness towards the other person.
 Everybody is allowed to have their own point of view and to express it freely.
 It is in this peaceful communion of different points of view that true relationships can unfold and people can learn to treat “other” opinions with kindness.
 The other person is not wrong or right – they just have a different point of view, and that is totally okay.